Hrishi0115/backtesting-engine/README.md

-# backtesting-engine
+# Backtesting Engine

-Complete Project Structure
+## Project Structure

 1. Strategy Editor

-Function: Provides an interface for users to create and modify trading strategies (from well-known/common or proprietary strategies or develop completely new strategies - but interface still provides support, guidance when developing strategies from scratch)
+- Function: Provides an interface for users to create and modify trading strategies (from well-known/common or proprietary strategies or develop completely new strategies - but interface still provides support, guidance when developing strategies from scratch)
-Output: Generate strategies that can be passed to the backtesting engine
+- Output: Generate strategies that can be passed to the backtesting engine

 2. Backtesting Engine
-Function: Simulate trades using the provided strategies and historical data
+- Function: Simulate trades using the provided strategies and historical data
-Input: Accept strategies from the strategy editor, or predefined strategies for testing purposes
+- Input: Accept strategies from the strategy editor, or predefined strategies for testing purposes
-Output: Generate performance metrics and visualisations to evaluate the strategies
+- Output: Generate performance metrics and visualisations to evaluate the strategies

 3. Trading Bot Builder (Build-a-bot)
-Function: Execute trades in real-time based on the strategies
+- Function: Execute trades in real-time based on the strategies
-Input: Accept strategies from the strategy editor or predefined strategies for testing purposes
+- Input: Accept strategies from the strategy editor or predefined strategies for testing purposes
-Output: Generate performance metrics and visualisations to evaluate the strategies
+- Output: Generate performance metrics and visualisations to evaluate the strategies

+## Understanding Trading Strategies

+#### Backtesting vs. Live Trading (Paper or Real)

+Backtesting Strategies:
+Purpose: Evaluate the performance of a trading stategy using historical data
+Implementation: Generate buy/sell signals based on historical data